-Language of instruction: German and Italian, some courses are taught in English
+Language of instruction: Italian, German, English

 Language requirements: This program requires proof of proficiency in German on C1 level.

 Proficiency in Italian is recommended.
 (You can prove your proficiency in Italian at a later date).
 You can attend preparatory language courses at the Department of Romance Languages during your studies.